alexandreborges/malwoverview/README.md

                               Polyswarm engine.

         If you use Virus Total, Hybrid Analysis, Malshare, URLHaus or Polyswarm options, so it is necessary to edit the configmalw.py file and insert your APIs.

         Remember that public VT API only allows 4 searches per second (as shown at the image above).
 Therefore, if you are willing to wait some minutes, so you can use the -p option, which forces a one minute wait every 4 malware samples, but allows obtaining a complete evaluation of the repository.

         * ATTENTION 1: if the directory contains many malware samples while using -d option, so malwoverview.py could take some time.
 Nonetheless, you can use the new -t option (multithreading) to speed-up things. :)

         ** ATTENTION 2: All engines enforces quota of submission and/or verification per day and/or month.
 Take care!

         *** ATTENTION 3: Some options searching on Hybrid Analysis strongly depend of the "-e" option, which specifies the environment.
-Therefore, to check an Android sample (for example) it is necessary to use the right environment (-e 3 --                                Android).
+Therefore, to check an Android sample (for example) it is necessary to use the right environment (-e 3 for Android).

         **** ATTENTION 4: When you execute Malwoverview on Windows systems, you MUST to specify the "-w 1" option.